rdmchr/Appwrite-Starter/README.md

 The aim of this project is to provide templates, that already contain a working Appwrite setup.

 ## Get started
-To get started just run the follwowing command and follow the prompts.
+To get started just run the following command and follow the prompts.
 ```bash
 npm init appwrite@latest
 ```